Skip to main content

 On an ongoing basis

-EDI funding conditions and progress being made on meeting the requirements discussed regularly at quarterly catch-ups
+: EDI funding conditions and progress being made on meeting the requirements discussed regularly at quarterly catch-ups.

 * Reminder that conditions are met by the organisation (and not on a scheme by scheme basis)

-Partners will be required to produce evidence of having met the requirements and share this with their appointed GLA Area Manager within 5 business days following the date 12 months after the allocations were confirmed.
-This evidence is required per partner, for the first AHP 2021-26 allocation that is awarded.
-Such evidence must be satisfactory to the GLA, acting reasonably.
+Partners will be required to produce evidence of having met the requirements and share this with their appointed GLA Area Manager within five business days following the date 12 months after the allocations were confirmed.

-Minimum standard Evidence required to meet minimum standard
+Evidence required to meet the minimum standard

-1. All investment partners must offer equality, diversity and inclusion training for all employees Partners to confirm that EDI training is offered for all employees, the types of training offered and content covered, as well as how many employees take up the training on a yearly basis.
+Partners to confirm that EDI training is offered for all employees, the types of training offered and content covered, as well as how many employees take up the training on a yearly basis.

-2. All investment partners must implement a zero-tolerance approach to all forms of discrimination, harassment and bullying Partners to provide evidence of an organisational policy which evidences a zero-tolerance approach, which should set out objectives and how these are going to be met.
+Partners to provide evidence of an organisational policy which evidences a zero-tolerance approach, which should set out objectives and how these are going to be met.

-3. All investment partners must broaden recruitment channels and encourage applications from diverse and under-represented groups.
 Partners to confirm the current recruitment channels that they use and describe how they will expand on this to encourage applications from diverse and under-represented groups.
 Partners are encouraged to monitor the effectiveness of these efforts and review them in light of their workforce data over time.

-4. All investment partners must collect and monitor workforce data to benchmark the diversity of their workforce against the local area of their organisation.
+All investment partners must collect and monitor workforce data to benchmark the diversity of their workforce against the local area of their organisation.

 Evidence of data having been collected, and of it being monitored on an annual basis (as a minimum), with a summary of how this compares to the London benchmark.* Partners are encouraged to provide information about how this data will inform their practices and their approach to advancing EDI in their own organisations.

-5. All investment partners must publish their gender and ethnicity pay gaps.
-Links to where this is published.
+All investment partners must publish their gender and ethnicity pay gaps.

 *Where organisations are not London based, partners may choose to benchmark against local workforce data.

-Smaller organisations with fewer than 250 employees are exempt from 4 and 5 if these would risk breaching the privacy of individual employees.
+Smaller organisations with fewer than 250 employees are exempt from four and five if these would risk breaching the privacy of individual employees.
 However, all organisations are encouraged to meet the requirements wherever possible.
-The GLA’s Workforce Equality Data Guide includes guidance for SMEs (these are also linked to in the Resources section below).

-Partners are required to have developed, published and begun to implement their EDI Actions Plans within 12 months of their funding allocation being confirmed.
-Partners should provide a link to their published Action Plan and be able to describe how they have begun to implement it.
 Partners will need to provide a progress update on their Action Plans annually following this – the progress updates will need to be published and are for GLA internal scrutiny.

-The Action Plans must set out the actions Partners are taking to meet their objectives.
 Area Managers, who manage relationships with the Mayor’s housing delivery partners, will review the published Action Plans to ensure they provide detail on the objectives, current baseline positions, the actions and tasks required to meet those objectives and target dates for when they will be met, and measures of success.
-These are set out in the template provided here that Area Managers will work with to determine whether Action Plans meet the funding conditions.
-Partners are welcome to complete this with the relevant information and submit to the GLA if they wish.
+These are set out in a template that Area Managers will work with to determine whether Action Plans meet the funding conditions.

 The requirement to satisfactorily evidence compliance with the five minimum standards and to develop, publish and begin to implement an EDI Action Plan within 12 months of a funding contract being entered into is a contractual obligation.
-It is also a contractual obligation to evidence that the five minimum standards are met annually following this (including updating data) and that partners provide a progress update on Action Plans.

 Should a Remediation Plan not be submitted within the required timeframe or the requirements still not have been met within the 3-month remediation period, the GLA may withhold both drawdown of existing funding allocations, and any future allocations of funding.

-The resources linked below are provided with the aim of supporting partners to deliver on the EDI requirements in the AHP.
 It is not an exhaustive list and includes a combination of GLA resources, as well as links to external tools and organisations.

 • The Mayor’s Supporting Diversity Handbook is a tool for advocacy, communication and action on the barriers to equality diversity and inclusion (EDI).
 It brings together research, examples of leadership and recommendations that can be applied at all career stages.